MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/cannot-eac-add-remote-shared-mailbox-distribution-group.md

 ---
 # Can't use EAC to add remote shared mailbox to delivery management of distribution group

-In an Exchange Server 2019 or Exchange Server 2016 hybrid environment, you can use the [Exchange admin center](/exchange/architecture/client-access/exchange-admin-center) (EAC) to add users to the [delivery management](/exchange/recipients/distribution-groups#delivery-management) section of a distribution group.
-However, you can't use the EAC to add a remote shared mailbox instead of a user.
+In an Exchange Server 2019 or Exchange Server 2016 hybrid environment, you can use the [Exchange admin center](/exchange/architecture/client-access/exchange-admin-center) (EAC) to add user mailboxes to the [delivery management](/exchange/recipients/distribution-groups#delivery-management) section of a distribution group.
+However, you can't use the EAC to add a remote shared mailbox instead of a user mailbox.
 To add a remote shared mailbox as a recipient, you will need to run a script in [Exchange Management Shell](/powershell/exchange/exchange-management-shell).
 By using a script, you can add either one or multiple remote shared mailboxes.

 **Note**: In the following scripts, replace \<DistributionGroupName> with the name of your distribution group and \<New remote shared mailbox Identity> with the name, alias, or email address of the remote shared mailbox.